Joshausage01/Crisostomo_GameProject/README.md

 # Crisostomo_GameProject
  Text turn based combat system (still have many rooms for improvement) READ THIS IN CODE!!!

-A simple text turn-based combat system
+## Project Overview
+This project implements a basic text-based combat system where the player faces multiple enemies in sequence.

-Class descriptions:
+###Class descriptions:
 [Program.cs]
   -Main method
   -StartUp method where the game exposition is located